MobleyLab/slow-rotations/docs/getting_started.md

 			print(f'{torsion} suspected sampling problem')
 ```

-## Run an example for protein sidechains
+## Run a pre-made example for protein sidechains
 Example scripts and outputs can be found in the `slow-rotations/examples` path in the github directory

 1. Download the example trajectories